Chinese penduline tit: Habitat and behavior

 It winters in the south of China.

 Voice: Very thin drawn out 'tseeoo', 'sseeoo'.

-The chinese penduline tit is insectivorous.
+The Chinese penduline tit is insectivorous.
 It feeds on insects, larvae, spiders, caterpillars and sometimes, especially in winter, on small seeds.

 The bird is an acrobatic climber, it can remain suspended by one leg and take its food with the other.

 Reproduction

 The male chooses the tree which will carry the nest from 3 to 15 m height.
-The nest of the chinese penduline tit is a marvel of architecture.
+The nest of the Chinese penduline tit is a marvel of architecture.
 It has the aspect of a pear-shaped purse.
 The nest is extended by a tubular appendix and offers a lateral entrance.

-The female, having arranged the interior of the nest, generally lays between 5 to 10 eggs which she incubates alone during 12 to 15 days.
+The female, having arranged the interior of the nest, generally lays between 5 and 10 eggs, which she incubates alone during 12 to 15 days.
 When the young have fledged, the nest is deformed and partly disintegrated.
 They return there to sleep during 15 to 20 days, then leave the place.